Introduction to Judaism: Washington, DC Area

 The Introduction to Judaism Course provides an opportunity to learn about Jewish history, traditions, holidays and life cycle ceremonies.
 Participants will gain comfort and familiarity with the symbols, liturgy, music, traditions and Hebrew blessings that accompany Jewish celebrations in the home and synagogue.
 Introduction to Judaism is designed for individuals and couples wishing to explore Judaism, whether they are Jewish or not, as well as for those individuals considering becoming Jewish.
 We welcome you to come learn about Judaism with us!

 To supplement the class experience, each student is asked to work with a sponsoring rabbi or cantor from a local Reform synagogue.
-If you need help finding a sponsoring rabbi, please contact Rabbi Stephanie Bernstein at email@example.com or at 301-229-6008, and she will be happy to recommend someone near where you live or work.
-Please complete the sponsoring rabbi form, and have it signed by your sponsoring rabbi or cantor.
+If you need help finding a sponsoring rabbi, please email Rabbi Stephanie Bernstein or call 301-229-6008, and she will be happy to recommend someone near where you live or work.
+Please complete the sponsoring rabbi form below, and have it signed by your sponsoring rabbi or cantor.
 Your registration for this class will be complete once you have met with your sponsoring rabbi or cantor, returned the clergy sponsor form below, and registered on-line.

 - Complete all homework assignments and journal entries assigned.